Shopify/liquid/filters/minus.md

 title: minus
 ---

-`minus` subtracts the number passed in from the input number.
+Subtracts a number from another number.

 ```liquid
 {% raw %}